tariqkb/dropwizard-patch/README.md

 The move operation can be used to move any part of a resource to another part of that resource.

 ####test
-This operation can be used to validate a part of a resource either before or after other patch instructions.
+This operation can be used to validate a part of a resource either before or after other patch operations.

 Getting started
 ---------------